-4 Days in San Francisco: An Amazing San Francisco Itinerary
+4 Days in San Francisco: Perfect Itinerary for First Timers

-We don’t live in San Francisco anymore (that ish is expensive, y’all – too expensive for self-employed travel writers, anyway), but we spent just shy of a decade exploring the city and the surrounding area in Northern California together.
+We don’t live in San Francisco anymore (it’s expensive, y’all – too expensive for self-employed travel writers, anyway), but we spent just shy of a decade exploring the city and the surrounding area in Northern California together.

 We’ve done everything that we recommend below in this itinerary, and plenty more.
 We’re as close to experts as it gets without having grown up in the city.

-We’re here to help you plan an incredible trip to San Francisco – we’ve written a detailed guide to spending 4 days in San Francisco, though we also have ideas (read: strong opinions) about spending more and less time in the city.
+We’re here to help you plan an incredible trip to San Francisco, and we’ve written this detailed guide for a four day trip, though we have plenty of ideas (read: strong opinions) about spending more and less time in the city.

 With that preamble out of the way, let’s talk about what you’re going to find in this guide.